 Controller STOP mode

-To abort a program, simultaneously push 'RUN/HLD' and 'RESET' keys .
+To abort a program, simply push 'STOP' key.
 The display will indicate 'STOPPED' and then the controlling function will halt.
 This will also be indicated by the flashing dot going out on the display.

 Controller MANUAL mode